sayan112/RoadToFullTimeServiceBased/TechnicalRound/Dbms/DBMS.md

     Example:
     In the "Employees" table, besides the EmployeeID, suppose there is another column called SocialSecurityNumber (SSN) that also uniquely identifies each employee.
 In this case, both EmployeeID and SSN are candidate keys, but only one of them can be chosen as the primary key.

-  -   3. Super Key:
+  -   3. Primary Key:
-    A super key is a combination of columns that can uniquely identify each record in a table.
-It may include more columns than necessary to form a candidate key.
-In other words, a super key is a superset of a candidate key.
+    A primary key is a unique identifier for each record (or row) in a database table.
+It uniquely identifies each record and ensures that there are no duplicate values.
+A primary key cannot have null values, and every table should have a primary key.
+Only one primary key is allowed per table. (candidate key also identfies unique records int the table but DBA choose only one primary key among candidate key )
         Example:
     In the "Employees" table, a combination of EmployeeID and Department can uniquely identify each employee.
 This combination (EmployeeID + Department) is a super key because it satisfies the uniqueness requirement.
 However, it is not the minimum set of columns required for a candidate key since the EmployeeID itself is sufficient.
 Hence, EmployeeID is the candidate key, and (EmployeeID + Department) is a super key.

   -   4. Foreign Key: